-- 35. The Second Respondent, Mr McKenzie, engaged in wilful misconduct in the proceedings below by improperly and unlawfully obtaining and retaining information concerning the Appellant's legal strategy concerning the trial that was confidential and privileged to the Appellant. - 36.
-The Appellant was unaware of the Second Respondent's misconduct until after the trial and the hearing of the appeal. - 37.
-There is at least a real possibility that, had the Second Respondent not engaged in such misconduct, the result of the trial would have been different, in that:
+- 35. The Second Respondent, Mr McKenzie, engaged in wilful misconduct in the proceedings below by improperly and unlawfully obtaining, and retaining and using the Appellant's confidential and privileged communications with his legal representatives, and further, or alternatively, information derived from the Appellant's confidential and privileged communications with his legal representatives, information concerning the Appellant's legal strategy concerning the trial that was confidential and privileged to the Appellant. - 36.
+The Appellant was unaware of the Second Respondent's misconduct until after the trial and the hearing of the appeal.